shelleyolivia/learn-tutorials/avalanche/create-a-decentralized-kickstarter.md

 # Conclusion
 Congratulations!
-We have successfully developed a working decentralized Kickstarter where users can create projects, fund various projects and even claim refunds if possible.
+We have successfully developed a working decentralized crowdfunding application where users can create projects, fund various projects and even claim refunds if possible.
 As a next step, you can try adding new features to the dApp, such as royalties for the dApp owner or providing NFTs to the top contributors of a project.

 # Troubleshooting
 ## Transaction Failure
-- Check if your account has sufficient balance at [fuji block-explorer](https://cchain.explorer.avax-test.network/).
-You ca fund your address from the given [faucet](https://faucet.avax-test.network/).
+- Check if your account has sufficient balance at [Fuji block-explorer](https://cchain.explorer.avax-test.network/).
+You can fund your address from the Avalanche testnet [faucet](https://faucet.avax-test.network/).

 ![metamask wallet image with 0 AVAX](https://raw.githubusercontent.com/figment-networks/learn-tutorials/master/assets/create-an-amm-on-avalanche_zero_balance.jpeg)